rnag/rust.aws-cdk-lambda/README.md

 If no `bin` or `package` argument is passed in, it will default to the package name as defined in the main `Cargo.toml`.

-That is, the above syntax should work for a project structure that looks like this:
+That is, the above usage should work for a project structure that looks like this:

 ```plaintext
 .